receptron/SlashGPT/README.md

 2. REST calls

 Use this method to call REST API (equivalent to ChatGPT's plugin system).

+  *url* (string, required): Python-style format string, which references to function arguments.
+  *method* (string, optional): Specify "POST" if we need to use HTTP-POST.
+The body will contain a JSON representation of function parameters.

 Here is an example (currency).

 ```
   "actions": {